Mahmud1087/Mahmud1087/README.md

 I started learning how to code early this year (2022) I’m interested in technology, having fun, sports and reading books on self-development and financial books📖 If i am not doing any if these, then I'm coding😀 I’m looking to collaborate on web development projects as a frontend developer👨🏾‍💻

 * 🌍  I'm based in Nigeria
+* 🖥️  See my portfolio at [TemporaryPortfolio](http://http://portfolio.mahmud1087.repl.co)
 * ✉️  You can contact me at [abdulazeezm578@gmail.com](mailto:abdulazeezm578@gmail.com)
-* 🧠  I'm learning Advanced Javascript and Python
+* 🧠  I'm learning Advanced Javascript and ReactJS
 * 🤝  I'm open to collaborating on Frontend development projects

 <a href="https://www.github.com/Mahmud1087" target="_blank" rel="noreferrer"><img